Anthoni227/Stroke_Prediction/README.md

 - **Logistic Regression**: A reliable model at **91.0% accuracy**, but slightly less optimal than tree-based models in precision and recall.
 - **AdaBoost Classifier**: Matched Logistic Regression in **accuracy** (91.0%) but slightly lagged behind in performance compared to Random Forest and XGBoost.
 - **Gaussian Naive Bayes**: Performed the least with **84.0% accuracy**, highlighting its tendency to overpredict positive cases (high recall but low precision).

+## 🗂️ Project Structure

+### 🧹 Data Preprocessing
+- **Handling Missing Values**: Missing data was addressed to maintain a clean dataset.
+- **Feature Encoding**: Categorical variables were encoded to ensure model compatibility.
+- **Feature Scaling**: Numerical features were scaled to enhance model performance.
+- **Resampling Technique**: SMOTE (Synthetic Minority Over-sampling Technique) was used to handle class imbalance by oversampling the minority class.

+### ⚙️ Model Training and Evaluation
+- **Training**: Models were trained using Scikit-Learn, with hyperparameter tuning conducted via GridSearchCV.
+- **Evaluation**: Models were evaluated on several performance metrics, including accuracy, precision, recall, F1 score, and the AUC-ROC curve.

+### 📚 Conclusion
+The models provided valuable insights into predicting the likelihood of a stroke.
+Among them, **Random Forest** stood out as the most reliable model, delivering the highest accuracy and recall.
+This makes it a strong candidate for deployment in stroke prediction systems, potentially aiding in early diagnosis and preventive healthcare measures.

 ### 📊 Visualize the Results
 Use the code below to visualize model performance: